 Addo Elephant Park Map

 The park is split up into separate sections that sprawl from the Karoo, right down to the ocean.
 Essentially, there are four main areas: Colchester, Darlington, Kabouga, Zuurberg and the Woody Cape Section.

-If its elephants you came to see, then the Colchester section should be your first port of call.
+If it’s elephants you came to see, then the Colchester section should be your first port of call.
 Situated on the banks of the Sundays River and bordered by magnificent dunes, this 24,000 hectare section of the park is a stomping ground for hordes of the gentle giants.
 Thanks to it’s network of tarred roads, Addo Elephant Park is the perfect destination to explore by overland truck as you have a 3.5 meter elevation which allows you to look down over the backs of the elephants… or come nearly face to face!

 The mountainous Kabouga section is one of Addo’s best kept secrets.
 While it may not feature the Big Five, this remote area of the park is breathtaking in its beauty.
 A series of rugged dirt roads wind through the region’s creased valleys and mountains.
 This makes it a scenic destination for off-road adventures.
 The highlight is the Bedrogfontein 4×4 trail that traverses through riverine thickets, afromontane forests, and into the arid Nama-Karoo of the Darlington area.